 The lesser known and lesser visited well just south of Gnarlbine Rock is not one of Hunt’s.
 It is, though, a beautiful example of the stonemason’s craft in building a dry stone well.

 We left the second well, retraced our route on Victoria Rock Road north for a couple of kilometres and turned left onto a track that leads to a sand quarry.
-It also leads to Hunts Track.
+It also leads to the Hunt Track.

-The historic Hunts Track leads into the west side of Gnarlbine Rock and is not accessible today.
+The historic Hunt Track leads into the west side of Gnarlbine Rock and is not accessible today.
 This sand quarry track allows access from the east side of Gnarlbine Rock to the west side and then onto the section of the Hunt Track that leads to Yerdanie.

 In June 2019, while re-creating Hunt Track from Gnarlbine to Yerdanie, Scott Wilson used satellite imagery to predict the presence of an historic woodline along the track about 5.7 kilometres east of the turnoff to the Prince of Wales mine.
 We drove to the where he thought the woodline would be, stopped the vehicle, walked a few paces into the scrub and immediately came across old spikes, cans, and tobacco tins.
 A few more paces into the bush there was evidence of railway sleepers and more artefacts – confirmation of Scott’s brilliant interpretation.

 So on this Trip I decided to try to again re-locate this old woodline.
 It was an easier task than expected.
 Someone had created a ‘File Tree’ to mark where the woodline crossed the track.

 We had lunch at the Prince of Wales mine.
 Although abandoned, and risky for the unwary, it is subject to a number of active tenements, including gold and lithium.

 The long Bigfoot camper trailer was difficult to manoeuvre through a stand of regrowth.
 Future travellers should now have no issues.